Joe Rogan is a black belt in Brazilian Jiu-Jitsu! Want to know more about his experience? Check out these podcasts made by the man himself!

 Mat and Joe incorrectly say that America is one of the only countries that have clean athletes, which is a massive statement to dish out.
 Looking at the 2021 Olympics, three significant countries stand out as cheats: Russia, Kenya, and India, with a minimum of 55% disciplinaries per sport and a maximum of 95%.

 The other 12 countries listed in the top 15 didn’t go further than 30%, which is still too high by most people’s standards.
 If you want to know where the US lands on this list, they were the 9th worst offenders.

-Of course, this chart only referenced a handful of sports but seeing as 205 nations competed (plus the EOR team) in the Olympics, the US coming in 9th for doping is a terribly high rating.
+Of course, this chart only referenced a handful of sports, but as 205 nations competed (plus the EOR team) in the Olympics, the US coming in 9th for doping is terribly high.